-Over the course of this guide, we’ll walk through a couple key steps every construction manager charged with IT responsibility should take.
+Over the course of this guide, we’ll walk through a couple key steps every construction manager in charge of IT responsibilities should take.
 We will also explore sample apps like this Inspection Site app below to give you ideas of what you can do:

 We will also share about how innovators like KLB Construction's Richard Glass are spearheading digital transformation.